Counting Defiers: A Design-Based Model of an Experiment Can Reveal Evidence Beyond the Average Effect: Introduction

 The three rows of Figure \ref{fig:six} give the three joint distributions of potential outcomes with the same marginal distributions as the estimated Fr\'{e}chet set: half circles in which the potential outcomes are unobserved in the data are filled in so that they have the same marginal distributions as the data.
-Takeup occurs among 2/3 of people in intervention (four of the six circles have orange on the left) and among 1/3 of people in control (two of the six circles have orange on the right).
+Four of the six circles have orange on the left (takeup occurs among 2/3 of patients in intervention), and two of the six circles have orange on the right (takeup occurs among 1/3 of patients in control).
 As shown in the three rows, there are three ways to combine the colored half circles into colored full circles, each yielding a different number of defiers (circles with white on the left and orange on the right).
 This depiction demonstrates how the estimated Fr\'{e}chet set determines the estimated Fr\'{e}chet bounds on defiers, which extend here from a lower bound of 0 to an upper bound of 2.
-How do you decide among these three answers?
+Is there any variation in the design-based likelihood across the joint distributions of potential outcomes in the three rows?

 The joint distribution of potential outcomes in the first row is consistent with the \citet*{imbens1994} assumption of “monotonicity” in the sample, whereby there can be compliers or defiers, but not both.
 Since the estimated effect of 1/3 is positive, you assume away defiers.
 You then deduce that the person who takes up in control must be an always taker and the person who does not take up in intervention must be a never taker.
-Assuming that the randomization guarantees that the count of each type is the same in each arm, the sample includes two always takers and two never takers.
-The remaining two people must be compliers, so the joint distribution of potential outcomes consistent with the monotonicity assumption includes two always takers, two compliers, and two never takers.
-However, you are uncomfortable assuming monotonicity because you are concerned that there could be defiers, and you would prefer to decide based on evidence.
+Assuming that the count of each type is the same in each arm, the sample includes two always takers and two never takers.
+The remaining two patients must be compliers, so the joint distribution of potential outcomes consistent with the monotonicity assumption includes two always takers, two compliers, and two never takers.
+However, you are uncomfortable assuming monotonicity because you are concerned that there could be defiers, and you would prefer to rely on evidence.